bdkjones/CodeKit/README.md

 # codekit3
 This is the private CodeKit 3 beta repository.
-It where you download betas and report issues.
+It's where you download betas and report issues.
+See the Changelog file for what's new in each Beta release.

 ### How to Not Suck At Bug Reporting:
 1. Make sure you're running the latest beta!
 Auto-updater won't work in beta.